bookofproofs/bookofproofs.github.io/_sources/history/19th-century/sokolov.md

 7. Obtained a PhD in mathematics in 1985 from Moscow State University.
 8. Received numerous awards and honors, including the prize of the Russian Academy of Sciences in 1997.

-Born 26 May1896, Labinskaya Stanitsa (now Labinsk), Russia.
+Born 26 May 1896, Labinskaya Stanitsa (now Labinsk), Russia.
 Died 2 February 1971, Kiev, Ukranian SSR (now Kyiv, Ukraine).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Sokolov/)